 The robots even save lives.
 The remote-controlled Defender line, has revolutionized warfare, by keeping human soldiers out of harm’s way.

 The Domestic Helpers’ lifelike “secondskin” and programmed sociability have enabled them to fit right in with their human owners.
 And with their sophisticated, adaptable neuromorphic brains and meticulously engineered safeguards, they have proven benign and trusted.

 But the human engineers who program them are neither benign nor trustworthy, as Patrick and Leah Jensen discover to their horror.

-But after they move in, they discover the coop is no haven, but a “hive” of Helper robots re-engineered to mimic wealthy humans, formerly their owners.
+But after they move in, they discover the co-op is no haven, but a cadre of Helper robots that had been re-engineered to mimic wealthy humans, formerly their owners.

-The robots have been reprogrammed to murder their owners, and the Russian mobsters behind the plot direct the robot mimics to systematically loot the victims' estates of billions of dollars.
+The robots had taken residence after being reprogrammed to murder their owners.
+And the Russian mobsters behind the plot directed the robot mimics to systematically loot the victims' estates of billions of dollars.